+Pharmacodynamics

-- Pharmacodynamics: - Inhibit both fasting and mealstimulated secretion because they block the final common pathway of acid secretion (90-98% of 24-hour secretion).
+Inhibit both fasting and meal-stimulated secretion because they block the final common pathway of acid secretion (90-98% of 24-hour secretion).

-- Clinical Uses:
+Clinical Uses

-- Gastroesophageal Reflux (GERD):

-- They are the most effective agents in all forms of GERD and complications.

-- Nonulcer Dyspepsia:

-- Modest activity.

-- 10-20% more beneficial than a placebo.

-- Stress- Related Gastritis: - Oral immediate- release omeprazole administered by nasogastric tube. - For patients without a nasoenteric tube, IV H2-antagonists are preferred because of their proven efficacy. - Gastrinoma and other Hypersecretory Conditions: - Usually high doses of omeprazole are used.
+- Gastroesophageal Reflux (GERD): - o They are the most effective agents in all forms of GERD and complications. - Nonulcer Dyspepsia: - Modest activity. - o 10-20% more beneficial than a placebo. - Stress-Related Gastritis: - o Oral immediate release omeprazole administered by nasogastric tube. - o For patients without a nasoenteric tube, IV H2-antagonists are preferred because of their proven efficacy. - o All cases of stress related conditions could be treated effectively with PPI. - Gastrinoma and other Hypersecretory Conditions: Usually high doses of omeprazole are used.

 - Peptic Ulcer Disease:

-- They heal more than 90% of cases within 4-6 weeks.
+- o They heal more than 90% of cases within 4-6 weeks.

-- H.pylori- associated ulcers:
+- o H.pylori associated ulcers:

-- PPI eradicate H.pylori by direct antimicrobial activity and by lowering MIC of the antibiotics.
+In addition to reducing acidity, PPI eradicate H.pylori by direct antimicrobial activity and by lowering MIC of the antibiotics.

-- Triple Therapy:

-- PPI twice daily.

-- Clarithromycin 500mg twice daily.

-- Amoxicillin 1gm twice daily ,OR, Metronidazole 500mg twice daily.